-You're Too Good for MLM
+You're Too Good for an MLM

 The Napkin Calculation

 A few years ago I was attending a conference with a colleague of mine.
 Unbeknownst to us, the city where our conference was being held was besieged by tens of thousands of participants in a very popular MLM program.
 The airport was packed full of these people.
 We couldn't go to a restaurant without seeing them everywhere.
 It wasn't long before we got to talking to a handful of them.
-They all told us how successful they were, how the program changed their lives and how we should join too (using their referral ID).
+They all told us how successful they were, how the program changed their lives, and how we should join too (using their referral ID).

 Not a chance.

 For two experienced business analysts, it didn't take long for us to realize that certain things just weren't adding up.
 Setting aside the fact that we didn't believe that all of these people were nearly as successful as they claimed to be, we were sitting at a restaurant when we decided to just sketch out the financials of why MLM's math just doesn't work for any serious entrepreneur.